Imbert de La Platière: Reign of Charles IX

 Receiving increasingly disagreeable instructions from court as the crowns toleration policy became more fully formed, Bourdillon took the opportunity to stall, delaying carrying out royal instructions for months on the grounds that it was not possible to enforce the orders of a king who was a minor.
 With the outbreak of civil war the situation changed, and on 22 December 1562, he was called to court, receiving Paul de Thermes' Marshal baton upon the late Marshal's death from the regent Catherine de'Medici.
 Having received the honour he returned to his lieutenant general responsibilities.
 With peace declared in 1563, the Edict of Amboise required enforcing.
 To facilitate this commissioners were sent out into the provinces, to resolve disputes over the edicts terms and create compromises where necessary.
 To ensure that the commissioners would be obeyed by local lords, Marshals Bourdillon, Vielleville and Montmorency were assigned super regions to oversee compliance.
 Bourdillon was given the region of Touraine, Anjou, Maine, Poitou, lower Normandy and parts of Brittany.
 With the rise of Catholic religious leagues in violation of the edicts terms, Bourdillon was tasked in 1565 with leading an army into the Guyenne, to crush this rebellious movement.
-When the queen mother met with Alba during the Bayonne Conference in 1565 to discuss potential marriage proposals between the two kingdoms, Bourdillon accompanied her, and was involved in the negotiations.
+When the queen mother met with Alba during the Bayonne Interview in 1565 to discuss potential marriage proposals between the two kingdoms, Bourdillon accompanied her, and was involved in the negotiations.